-In the marijuana legalization debate, two talking points are often utilized: taxation and regulation.
+Two talking points are often utilized as reasons to legalize marijuana: taxation and regulation.
 These are good arguments from a liberal perspective, but quite problematic in a conservative or libertarian context.

 The basis for justifying the legalization of marijuana is simple.
 Consenting adults should be allowed to choose what to put in their bodies, whether or not it’s harmful, so long as there are no externalities.
 This is the only legitimate and principled basis for legalization.